LucianoCirino/MHWI-LedgeLBG/README.md

 ### Safi's Drakshot

-- With it's unmatched Spread 3 magazine size, this gun is without a doubt in a class of its own.
+- With it's unmatched <code>Spread Ammo 3</code> magazine size, this gun is without a doubt in a class of its own.

 <table>
 <tr style="vertical-align:top;">